myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ##### Managing Alerts

 After setting up alerts, users will want to be able to manage them.
 Let's take a look at the Tank Monitoring sample app's *Alerts* screen.
 From this screen the user can see a list of existing alerts, information on each alert, and they can manage the alerts.
-Let's see how these tasks are accomplished using the Cayenne API.
+Let's see how these tasks are accomplished using the Cayenne REST API.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524100107/Restaurant-iPhone_Alert-1-2.png" width="346" height="615" alt="Sample App Alerts screen"><br/><br/></p>